skeewill/naive-bayes-hw/README.md

 What is the accuracy of your model?

-Compare this model to a KMeans clustering model where each tweet is a 300-d vector.
+Compare this model to a KNN model (neighbors == 3) where each tweet is a 300 dimensional vector.

 Which model performs better?